Master of Science in Nursing

 - Integrate advanced knowledge and skills to assure high quality outcomes for individuals, families, population groups, and systems.

-- Translate and applies evidence-based research outcomes to improve practice and associated health outcomes for patient aggregates.
+- Apply evidence-based research outcomes to improve practice and associated health outcomes for patient aggregates.

 - Deliver ethical health care using information and communication technologies to integrate and coordinate care.

 - Exercise leadership and advocacy to positively shape the development, implementation, and evaluation of health policy and health care delivery.

 - Lead and participate in interdisciplinary collaborations aimed at improving health care delivery and care coordination.

 - Apply principles of social determinants of health to plan, deliver, manage, and evaluate preventative care to diverse settings, individuals and populations.

 - Demonstrate professionalism, value lifelong learning, and recognize the need to adapt to complex environments.

 For geographically eligible students, the following specialty tracks are available through distance delivery.

 Opportunities are also offered for doctoral/graduate students, through the Nursing Education Xchange (NEXus), enrolled at member colleges and universities to take courses that may not be offered at his/her home institution for a common price.